fminiati/apecode/README.md

         static inline Real tail_integral(const Real a_x)  { return half * std::erf(sqrt_ln2 * a_x); }
     };

-The shape is basically only required to be normalised, i.e.:
+Skewed distributions can be used as the tail_integral is basically only required to be normalised, i.e.:

     tail_integral(+inf)-tail_integral(-inf) = 1.

-So in particular skewed distributions are allowed.

-Likewise the Broadening template parameter takes as argument an object containing (at least) a function returning the the line's full-width-at-half-maximum.
+Likewise the Broadening template parameter takes as argument an object containing a function returning the the line's full-width-at-half-maximum.
 For thermal broadening we use:

     struct ThermalBroadening